Firebase vs Heroku | What are the Differences?

-For instance, you should choose Firebase if all you have is an MPV with a reliable backend.
+For instance, you should choose Firebase if you only have an MPV with a reliable backend.
 But Heroku is the ideal platform when you need the flexibility of controlling what happens at the backend.
-But remember that setting up your app on Heroku will require in-depth knowledge, additional time, and extra effort on your part.
+But remember that setting up your app on Heroku will require in-depth knowledge, additional time, and extra effort.

 Both Firebase and Heroku are well-established, and getting the platforms up and running is not difficult.
 Just remember that Firebase affords you convenience while Heroku provides a higher level of flexibility.

-See this article here for more information about backend services: How MBaaS Creates Value?
+See this article for more information about backend services: How does MBaaS create value?

 What are Firebase advantages?